stonepros/stone/doc/releases/hammer.rst

   prevent multiple clients from using the same image at the same time.
 * *RBD copy-on-read*: RBD now supports copy-on-read for image clones, improving performance for some workloads.
-* *CephFS snapshot improvements*: Many many bugs have been fixed with CephFS snapshots.
+* *StoneFS snapshot improvements*: Many many bugs have been fixed with StoneFS snapshots.
 Although they are still disabled by default, stability has improved significantly.
-* *CephFS Recovery tools*: We have built some journal recovery and diagnostic tools.
+* *StoneFS Recovery tools*: We have built some journal recovery and diagnostic tools.
 Stability and performance of single-MDS systems is vastly improved in Giant, and more improvements have been made now in Hammer.
-Although we still recommend caution when storing important data in CephFS, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
+Although we still recommend caution when storing important data in StoneFS, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
 * *CRUSH improvements*: We have added a new straw2 bucket algorithm